sandervdbroek/versioned_dir/something.md

-Whatever is in this file
+Whatever is in this file.
+An extra line here